johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-31-swashbuckle-schemaid-already-used/index.md

 });
 ```

-The result of using this approach is that you'll start to generate multiple types: `MyType` and `MyType2`.
+The result of using this approach is that you'll start to generate multiple types: `MyType` and `MyType2`, and importantly a goodbye to the "The same schemaId is already used..." message.